 after Anna Dooley retires

-Jacksonville, Fla., (July 1, 2021) – Greenscape Board member Lisa Grubba has been named Greenscape’s Interim Executive Director.
+Jacksonville, FL, (July 1, 2021) – Greenscape Board member Lisa Grubba has been named Greenscape’s Interim Executive Director.

 She succeeds Anna Dooley, who is retiring after nearly 25 years of service to Greenscape.

 Grubba is an award-winning journalist and Florida Master Naturalist who has been covering environmental matters in Northeast Florida for more than a decade.
 She founded Florida Field Notes, a digital magazine, and hosts a radio segment, “Wild Florida,” on WJCT 89.9 FM’s First Coast Connect with Melissa Ross.

 Grubba began her career in finance with Barnett Bank, later managing the statewide operations of a regional company.
 She holds a Bachelor’s in Finance from the University of Central Florida, a Master’s in Journalism from Harvard, and a Master Naturalist certification from the University of Florida.

 “We’re thankful to Anna Dooley for her many years of service to Greenscape and we look forward to Lisa Grubba’s leadership during this transition,” said Board President Kim Bongiovanni.